microsoft/cobalt/docs/GETTING_STARTED_ADD_PAT_OWNER_CLI.md

 #### e.
 Link the variable groups to the build pipeline

-> NOTE: At this time, the Azure DevOps CLI does not support linking variable groups to pipelines.
-We have a temporary workaround utilizing the Azure DevOps `invoke` command to directly call the Azure DevOps REST API to update the build definition.
+> NOTE: At this time, the Azure Devops CLI does not support linking variable groups to pipelines.
+We have a temporary workaround utilizing the Azure Devops `invoke` command to directly call the Azure Devops REST API to update the build definition.

 Write the current value of the build pipeline definition to a temporary local file, and save the PIPELINE_ID.